Polymer/old-docs-site/app/blog/2017-08-03-speaker-spotlight-chad.md

 Being able to make visual changes to the app without having to be deeply involved in the JavaScript is one of the greatest benefits of Polymer.
 Because you are working with HTML and CSS directly and changes are isolated to that component alone, it's easy for someone who specializes in HTML/CSS to make visual corrections or changes without having to really know the framework internals or interfere with the business logic.

-**Just two more questions for you - 1.
+**Just two more questions for you: 1.
 What is your favourite food and 2.
 What are you looking forward to in your visit to Copenhagen?**

-1. I'm not much of a favorites type of person - I get bored with the same thing over and over.
+1. I'm not much of a favorites type of person--I get bored with the same thing over and over.
 Anything quality I enjoy.

 2. I love traveling, so I'm always looking forward to seeing a new place.
 But I'm also very excited to spend in-person time with the Google developers I collaborate with so frequently.